sradc/sradc.github.io/_posts/2019-03-03-piano-tuning.md

 ## The first frequency

-You allow your eyes to wander up and down the $88$ key keyboard...
+You allow your eyes to wander up and down the $88$ key (**theoretical**) keyboard...

-You realise that you could pick a relatively middling key on the keyboard, and assign to this a relatively middling frequency.
+You realise that you could pick a relatively middling key, and assign to this a relatively middling frequency.

 You choose $A4$ to be your middling key.
 You then play around with a tone generator, and decide that you perceive $\sim 440Hz$ to be a fairly middling frequency.

-You turn on your piano, and program in $freq(A4) = 440Hz$.
+You turn on your keyboard, and program in $freq(A4) = 440Hz$.

 Great!
 You have now tuned one note!